knaidoo29/knpy/README.md

 - File utility:
   - Functions for opening and outputting info on hdf5 files:
+    - `files.create_folder` to create a folder from python.
     - `files.get_hdf5_keys` to print the hdf5 keys and file structure.
     - `files.get_hdf5_data` retrieves the data of interest which is specified by the hdf5 keys.